siyuan0000/AvalonRL/files/Avalon_6Player_MVP_PRD.md

      - Evil players see each other.

 2. **Leader Rotation**
    - Round 1: Leader chosen randomly.
-   - Each round, leadership rotates clockwise.
+   - Each round, leadership rotates counter-clockwise (reverse order).
+   - Example: If player order is A→B→C→D→E→F, leader rotation is A→F→E→D→C→B→A
    - The leader selects team members for the mission.

 3. **Discussion Phase**
-   - After team proposal, players discuss the proposed team one by one in turn order.
+   - After team proposal, players discuss the proposed team one by one in clockwise turn order (A→B→C→D→E→F).
+   - Discussion order is opposite to leader rotation order.
-   - Each player gets a chance to voice their opinion about the proposed team.
+   - Each player (except current leader) gets a chance to voice their opinion about the proposed team.
    - Leader makes a final summary statement to confirm the final team composition.
    - Discussion helps players gather information and make informed voting decisions.
    - **Exception**: On the 5th consecutive vote (after 4 rejections), discussion phase is skipped.